Sirvoid/Midless/docs/LUA_API.md

 end)
 ```

 Right-click to spawn a slime.
-Each slime picks a new direction every few seconds and moves around on its own.
+Each slime falls to the ground, picks a new direction every two seconds, and moves with terrain collisions.
+Physics handles movement over time, so the velocity is not multiplied by `dt`.
+Use `teleport` for instant repositioning; `set_position` is only available when physics is disabled.

 ---